Lou-Hines/H1N1_Vaccine_Uptake_Prediction/README.md

 ## Methods

-We used four machine learning models to make our predictions, settling on GridSearchCV-tuned GradientBoostingClassifer with from Sci-Kit Learn..
+We used four machine learning models to make our predictions, settling on GridSearchCV-tuned HistGradientBoostingClassifer with SMOTE re-sampling from Sci-Kit Learn..
 We paid special attention to test scores, since overfitting on imbalanced data is a major concern.
-F1 and ROC-AUC scores were also important, again given the data imbalances and types.
+F1, confusion matrices, and ROC-AUC scores were also important, again given the data imbalances and types.

 ## Project Results